Alicehappy/alice-zou-capstone-fire-fish-game-api/README.md

 	•	Show images of the selected animals on the page.
 	•	Connect to Backend for Sentence Generation (2 Points)
 	•	Integrate the OpenAI API on the backend to receive selected animal words.
-	•	Display the generated sentence on the frontend.
+	•	Display the story on the frontend.

 Day 5: Scoreboard & Polish (5 Points)